amirongit/notecode/algebra.md

 1. the expression is simplified
 2. the fraction is made rational by multiplying it by
     - the smallest irrational number which makes it rational
-    - the irrational factor in it's denominator until it becomes rational
+    - the irrational factor in its denominator until it becomes rational
-    - the conjugate of it's denominator
+    - the conjugate of its denominator

 ### Solving equations with radicals
 #### Radical equation